-The Company Safeguarding Lead should consider where there is an immediate risk involving children and if this is perceived to be the case, contact the Local Authority Emergency Duty Team or the local Police.
+The Head of Safeguarding should consider where there is an immediate risk involving children and if this is perceived to be the case, contact the Local Authority Emergency Duty Team or the local Police.
 Written confirmation of a referral should be sent to the MASH on the next working day.